 We were at the store the other day and my Levi begs for a pie pumpkin to make pumpkin pie.
 “He’s sooo cute”. he said.
 The pumpkin is so cute?
 Really?
 Could you resist?
 Well, neither could I. We took the pumpkin home and he promptly did this with a Sharpie…

 That little pumpkin sat on my counter for a while.
 Okay, days and days.
 Finally, I felt guilty about putting off making the pie I had promised Levi.
-It seems like such a good idea when the pumpkin was in the store then when it was on my counter.
+It seems like such a better idea when the pumpkin was in the store than when it was on my counter.

 My brother (#5 of the 10 of us) was over for lunch.
 It was his birthday.
 Seemed like the right occasion to make a pie.
 Although, any day is an occasion for dessert in our house.

 That poor pumpkin became puree.
 Yippee!
 Levi kept on asking to push the buttons on the blender.
 What is that about?
 It never got old.
 Huh?